arialdomartini/Back-End-Developer-Interview-Questions/README.md

   System.out.println("Equal");
 ```

 * Write a sample code that produces a memory leak
+* Generate a sequence of unique random numbers